James4Ever0/notes/AI Hacking Assistants, Automated Hacking.md

 It may worth while to collect tool manuals, tutorials, books, security blog posts, and train your custom AI upon them.
 It works best to let AI interacts with and learns from both simulated and real world environments.

-But always remember hacking is adversarial activity and highly competitive.
+But always remember hacking is an adversarial activity and highly competitive.
 It involves both high level and low level knowledge and expertise.

 Always keep your knowledge base up to date in order to make use of latest vulnerabilities.